Chromeilion/ppan/README.md

 PPAN can be configured by using environment variables or a .env file.
 To see all available environment variables have a look at ```__main__.py```.
 All variables can also be passed as command line arguments.

+## Important Notes
+To speed up data loading PPAN utilizes a cache file.
+If you change the seed/dataset and are running into index errors, deleting the cache files (one per dataset, e.g train/test) should fix it.
+On first run, PPAN may take some time to create the cache files, however this is only done once.